tuanlh/crowdfunding-dapp/README.md

 - **redis** is database that we have used.

 ## Build with Docker (Recommended)
-We also provide ``Dockerfile`` in each folders (client, api_db, smartcontracts) to build image for install environment and run app.
+We also provide ``Dockerfile`` in each folders (client, store_centralized_data, smartcontracts) to build image for install environment and run app.
 ### Requirement:
 - Docker Engine
 - Docker Compose